Tenant empowerment programme

 Right to Manage

 We’ve made it easier for tenants to take up their Right to Manage by streamlining the regulations first introduced in 1994.
-So far, around 200 tenant management organisations have successfully taken responsibility for providing services such as repairs and estate management for 70,000 homes.
+So far, around 220 tenant management organisations have successfully taken responsibility for providing services such as repairs and estate management for 70,000 homes.
+Revised statutory guidance was published in December 2013.

 The Right to Manage grant and assessment processes have also been streamlined.
 For more information on the process, including copies of the application forms you need to get started, please email: email@example.com.

-We’ve also published simple guidance on the full range of community rights opportunities that people can exercise.
+We’ve published guidance on the full range of community rights opportunities people can exercise.
+We’ll also be publishing a simple guide on ways tenants can engage in their communities: “tenants leading change”.

 Community Cashback encourages tenants to take control of small-scale local services, like cutting the grass or decorating in communal areas.
 Tenants can reinvest any savings they make from running these services into other community priorities.